unifiedcontrolsystem/dai-ds/README.md

 standalone docker-compose application using the eventsim.yml file.

 __NOTE:__ This will run on a single system out-of-the box if you edit the
-___/etc/hosts___ file and add "_sms01-nmn.local_" as an alias for the system.
+___/etc/hosts___ file and add "_sms01-nmn.local_" and "_sms01-nmn_" as an aliases for the system.
 Then stop using the services (see below).
 If you are behind a proxy please make sure that the no_proxy and NO_PROXY environmental variables have the "_.local_" domain excluded from the proxy lookups.
+The non-domain alias name "_sms01-nmn_" is required only for the voltdb container to start correctly.

 Pre-requisites:
 ----------------